KU-MIDS-MO/assignment6-introP-25-26/README.md

 b)normalizes each row so it has Euclidean norm 1,

-c)and returns the resulting matrix as a NumPy array.
+and c)returns the resulting matrix as a NumPy array.